-Two obvious concerns are the prospect of reduced production of these commodities in the future, and the potential loss or abandonment of associated land and infrastructure.
-A less obvious but equally important concern is how seniors who are producing hay, beef, aquaculture, equine or nursery/greenhouse crops will be able to finance retirement if there is little demand for their operations among young farmers.
+Two obvious concerns around this disconnect are the prospect of reduced production of certain commodities in the future, and the potential loss or abandonment of associated land and infrastructure.
+A less obvious but equally important concern is how seniors who are producing hay, maple, and fruit will be able to finance retirement if there is little demand for their operations among young farmers.
 While some of this land and infrastructure may be easily converted to different crops, some may not without a significant investment.
 This difference points to a need for research into what is needed to facilitate entry into these commodities or into those that make use of similar land base and infrastructure.